Białystok Voivodeship (1919–1939): Demographics

 Inhabited mostly by Poles (in 1931 they made up 66.9% of the population), it also had significant Belarusian (16.3%) and Jewish (12.1%) minorities.

 In 1921, 1,307,000 people lived in the Białystok Voivodeship, and ten years later, 1,644,000.
 The faster rate of population growth was primarily a consequence of the dominance of repatriation over emigration, which was still ongoing at the beginning of the 1920s.
 During the first census, conducted in 1921, 68.5% identified themselves as Catholics, 15.1% as Orthodox (197,000), and 14.9% as followers of Judaism (194,000).
 However, the process of returning to the family homes of the Orthodox, who had been torn away by the wave of Bieżeństwo in 1915, was not yet complete.
 Therefore, in the next census, conducted in 1931, the percentage of people of Orthodox faith increased to 18.5%.
 At that time, religion was something more permanent than a sense of national consciousness, which in the case of quite significant groups of the population was only just emerging.
 In the conditions of the Polonization policy, some of them acquired Polish national consciousness.
 Belarusians constituted the largest percentage of the population in the counties of Wołkowysk (42%), Grodno (30%) and Bielsk (29%), and they predominated among the rural population in the first two counties and in the eastern part of the third.
 As much as 97% of the Belarusian population lived in the countryside and was mainly engaged in agriculture.
 The countryside, especially in the eastern counties, was in a very difficult economic situation, hence its susceptibility to various revolutionary slogans.
 However, Belarusians were ready to support any party that promised them land (agrarian reform) and schooling in their native language.
 A little over 2% (35,148) of the inhabitants of Białystok Voivodeship in 1931 considered Russian to be their native language, which means that they were Russians.
 However it might be that some Belarusians also declared Russian.
-A special group among the Russians were the Old Believers, who lived almost exclusively in the Suwałki and Augustów counties, and their number in 1931 must be estimated at around 6-7 thousand.
+A special group among the Russians were the Old Believers, who lived almost exclusively in the Suwałki and Augustów counties, and their number in 1931 must be estimated at 6-7 thousand.

 According to Polish data from April 1939, the population of Białystok voivodship was divided as follows: 71,1% Poles, 13,5% Belarusians, 11,9% Jews, 2,2% Russians, 0,9% Lithuanians, 0,5% Germans.